adkelley/purescript-webaudio/README.md

 ## WARNING

-We are still awaiting purs v0.14 versions of arraybuffer and float32 before it is possible to build with pulp/bower.
+We are just awaiting arraybuffer v11.0.1 to be added to the package sets so as to have a clean packages.dhall.

 ## Installation